-The Temple of Queen Hatshepsut, the Valley of the Kings, and the Colossi of Memnon are all West Bank Monuments, and it takes a full day to see them all.
-During your time on the West Bank, you will have two hours to look around the Temple of Hatshepsut.
-It took two hours to get to the Valley of the Kings, but only fifteen to get to the Colossi of Memnon.
+The Temple of Queen Hatshepsut, the Valley of the Kings, and the Colossi of Memnon are just a few sights on the West Bank that could keep you busy for a whole day.
+You will have time to see the Temple of Hatshepsut while on the West Bank, and you’ll be able to do it now while the chance is still there.
+The trip to the Valley of the Kings took two hours, but it only took fifteen minutes to get to the Colossi of Memnon.

-The first one was built to honour the god Hours.
+- The first one was built to honor the god clock.

-When you get to the temple grounds, you’ll take a carriage up to the front gates.
+- When you get to the temple grounds, a chariot will take you to the temple’s main entrance.

-The hot air balloon leaves Luxor every morning at 5:30 am.
-The meeting time for the trip is set the day before.
+The hot air balloon will leave Luxor every day at 5:30 AM, and the time for people to check in is set the night before a flight.

-Later in the day, you’ll look at the treasures of the Egyptian Museum, including an exhibit about the legendary boy king Tutankhamun.
-When you’re done at the Egyptian Museum, you’ll have some free time to look around Khan El Khalili, which is one of the most famous markets in the whole Middle East.
+Later in the day, you’ll have the chance to look at the Egyptian Museum’s displays and learn more about the fascinating life of the legendary boy, king Tutankhamun.
+After seeing everything at the Egyptian Museum, you’ll have time to look around Khan El Khalili, one of the most famous markets in the whole Middle East.

 Check out the different Egypt vacation packages we offer to find the right one for you.